All posts

 How signals become decisions

 Raw signals alone do not make decisions.
-A priority-ordered rules engine evaluates all active signals and produces concrete actions.
-The rules fall into three tiers:
+A priority-ordered rules engine evaluates all active signals and produces concrete actions (covered in detail in the next section).
+Two things are worth knowing up front:

-Intensity caps and load reduction (medium priority).
-Return-to-training ramp, elevated biometrics (SpO2, skin temp, respiratory rate), poor sleep, sleep debt, or compound subjective distress.
-These accumulate: if poor sleep reduces your TSS by 20% and elevated skin temp caps you at Zone 3, both apply.
+Actions accumulate.
+If poor sleep reduces your TSS by 20% and elevated skin temp caps you at Zone 3, both apply.
 The most restrictive combination wins.
+The system never needs to pick a single "most important" signal.

 This layered approach means the system never overreacts to a single data point.
 A bad night of sleep with normal HRV results in a modest load reduction, not a rest day.
 But a bad night of sleep combined with red recovery and high fatigue triggers rest, because the compound signal is clear.